bsehgol/mobilelab/README.md

-# This is an attempt at making the worlds greatest egg timer in NYU's Mobile Lab class.
+# This is an attempt...

 ## Egg timer ideation & drawing up a wire frame